-Date Dear Re: OFFICIAL WARNING - Non-completion of a Higher School Certificate Course I am writing to advise that is in danger of not meeting the Course (Student Completion Criteria for the Higher School Certific (Course) official warnings to give them the opportunity to redeem d (Circle) official warning we have issued concerning (Course name) · A minimum of two course-specific warnings must course. t be issued prior to a final 'N' determination being made for a Course Completion Criteria In Year 12, students must make a genuine attempt marks.
-Completion of tasks worth exactly 50% is recommendation. ot at assessment tasks that contribute in excess of 50% of available not sufficient; tasks worth in excess of 50% must be completed.
-To date, your child has not satisfactorily met section on of the Course Completion Criteria.
-(Indicate a), b) or c) Course Completion Criteria a) followed the course developed or endorsed ained effort to the set tasks and experiences provided in the % % % % ×××××× Please detach this section and ask your chi ld to give it to the Head Teacher the next time they attend school REQUIREMENTS FOR THE SATISFACTORY COMPL LETION OF A HIGHER SCHOOL CERTIFICATE COURSE I have received the letter dated indicate ing that is in danger of not is in danger of not having satisfactorily completed (course name) I am aware that this course may not appear on his s/her Higher School Certificate Record of Achievement.
-I am also aware that the 'N' determination may m Certificate ake him/her ineligible for the award of the Higher School Parent/Guardian's signature: Date: Student's signature: Date:
+Date Dear Re: OFFICIAL WARNING - Non-completion of a Higher School Certificate Course I am writing to advise that(Student Name) is in danger of not meeting the Course Completion Criteria for the Higher School Certificate Course (Course) The NESA requires schools to issue students with official warning themselves.
+Please regard this letter as the 1st, 2nd (Circle) offici 5 5 (Course name) A minimum of two course-specific warnings must be issued price course. or to a final 'N' determination being made for a Course Completion Criteria In Year 12, students must make a genuine attempt at assessment marks.
+Completion of tasks worth exactly 50% is not sufficient; t To date, your child has not satisfactorily met section (Indicate a), b) Course Completion Criteria The satisfactory completion of a course requires principals to har a) followed the course developed or endorsed by the NESA; a applied themselves with diligence and sustained effort to course by the school; and c) achieved some or all of the course outcomes. and